Futel

-Futel is an public arts organization in Portland, Oregon dedicated to preserving and maintaining public telephone hardware and offering free phone and basic information services.
+Futel is a public arts organization in Portland, Oregon dedicated to preserving and maintaining public telephone hardware and offering free phone and basic information services.
 Futel was founded by Karl Anderson, a former software engineer, and Elijah St. Clair.

 Technology

 Karl Anderson stated that one motivation for the project was to explore the idea of urban furniture.
 Other reasons were to preserve an important part of hacker history, and to salvage and re-use manufactured items at the end of their lifecycle.
 The original Futel phones were set up in Portland, Oregon.
 The organization cleans and repurposes old public payphones which are often salvaged from Craigslist or scrappers.
 Using interface boxes, they are converted into VoIP phones which are made available publicly, with no cost for phone calls.
 Anderson has said the service runs on "Asterisk and OpenVPN and a lot of scripts."

 The payphones operate using publicly-available internet connections.
 The phones have automated phone trees and users can make a call to local social services, to a weather forecast line, or access local transit information.
 Volunteers act as telephone operators, offering information about the Futel service, or are available for conversation.
 Users using Futel's phones may also access voicemail boxes.
 The system has a "wildcard line" where people can listen to samples of audio left on the main voicemail line along with commentary from Anderson and others.